apollographql/rover/docs/source/errors.md

 ### E030

 This error occurs when an operation check fails.
 This means that you proposed a schema that would break operations in use by existing clients.
-You can configure this behavior in the Checks -> Configuration view in [Apollo Studio](https://studio.apollographql.com/), and you can read more about client checks [here](https://www.apollographql.com/docs/studio/schema-checks/).
+You can configure this behavior in the Checks -> Configuration view in [GraphOS Studio](https://studio.apollographql.com/), and you can read more about client checks [here](https://www.apollographql.com/docs/studio/schema-checks/).

 ### E031